Flat holography for spinor fields: Introduction

 where $ds^2_{\mathbb H^3}$ is the unit metric on hyperbolic space.
-This observation underlies early holographic reductions of Minkowski \cite{deBoer:2003vf} and, more recently, a number of concrete attempts to formulate a flat-space holographic dictionary directly in bulk terms, including the Milne-slicing construction for scalars and gravitational probes in \cite{Hao:2023wln} and the Hamilton--Jacobi approach to holographic renormalization for scalar fields with scattering boundary conditions in \cite{Ammon:2025avo}.
-It is also broadly consonant with other recent attempts to formulate genuinely bulk versions of flat holography, most notably in chiral higher-spin theories, where explicit flat-space holographic structures have been proposed in a controlled setting \cite{Ponomarev:2022ryp,Ponomarev:2022qkx}; see also the earlier light-front construction \cite{Ponomarev:2016lrm}.
-In this framework, bulk fields are expanded in harmonics on $\mathbb H^3$, naturally organized by principal series representations of $SO(1,3)$ \cite{Dobrev:1977qvd}.
-The conformal boundary of $\mathbb H^3$ is precisely the celestial $S^2$, while the Milne time $\tau$ plays the role of a holographic direction in an effective three-dimensional problem.
-A distinctive feature is the presence of two independent Milne branches (ingoing/outgoing), which leads to two a priori independent sets of celestial sources and operators, naturally associated with past and future celestial spheres \cite{Hao:2023wln}.
-Related codimension-two constructions, such as wedge holography, give an alternative embedding of celestial data into higher-dimensional bulk geometries \cite{Akal:2020wfl,Ogawa:2022fhy,Fukada:2023ohh}.
+This observation underlies early holographic reductions of Minkowski space \cite{deBoer:2003vf} and, more recently, several attempts to formulate a flat-space holographic dictionary directly in bulk terms.
+These include the Milne-slicing construction for scalars and gravitational probes in \cite{Hao:2023wln} and the Hamilton--Jacobi approach to holographic renormalization for scalar fields with scattering boundary conditions in \cite{Ammon:2025avo}.
+Related efforts to formulate genuinely bulk versions of flat holography have been particularly successful in chiral higher-spin theories, where explicit flat-space holographic structures have been proposed in a controlled setting \cite{Ponomarev:2022ryp,Ponomarev:2022qkx}; see also the earlier light-front construction \cite{Ponomarev:2016lrm}.
+In this framework, bulk fields are expanded in harmonics on $\mathbb H^3$, naturally organized by principal-series representations of $SO(1,3)$ \cite{Dobrev:1977qvd}.
+The conformal boundary of $\mathbb H^3$ is the celestial $S^2$.
+The radial coordinate within each $\mathbb H^3$ slice controls the holographic source--response split, while the Milne time $\tau$ governs the separate four-dimensional evolution.
+A distinctive feature is the presence of two independent Milne phases $\tau^{\mp\ii\nu}$, which lead to two a priori independent sets of celestial sources and operators \cite{Hao:2023wln}.
+We therefore use neutral phase labels and defer their global scattering interpretation.
+Related codimension-two constructions, such as wedge holography, provide an alternative embedding of celestial data into higher-dimensional bulk geometries \cite{Akal:2020wfl,Ogawa:2022fhy,Fukada:2023ohh}.